How Our Household Composting System Works

 4. Composting Happens in Bristol

-After fermentation, material is:
+After fermentation, the material is:

 -

-Composted under managed aerobic conditions
+composted under managed aerobic conditions

 -